DimasKama/Webcam/README.md

   "display_self_webcam": false,  // Whether to show the player's webcam to himself "synced": {                    // These settings are synchronized with clients
     "image_dimension": 360,      // Side dimension of square webcam images.
-(High values may cause lags) "mtu": 1300                  // Maximum Transmission Unit of packets.
-You shouldn't change this }
+(High values may cause lags) "mtu": 1100                  // Maximum Transmission Unit of packets.
+You can lower this, if image on webcam starts look glitchy or not arrives at all
+  },
+  "messages": {                  // Custom transtalions for messages, that are sent to players in different situations.
+May contain placeholders - %s
+    "incompatible_mod_version": "Incompatible Webcam version.
+Your - %s, server's - %s" // The message that will be sent to player if he has incompatible Webcam mod version.
+You can set this to empty to disable sending this message
+  }
 }
 ```